pudly/schmopera-hugo/content/articles/expecting-magic-from-opera-atelier-s-2020-21-season.md

 Co-Artistic Directors Marshall Pynkoski and Jeannette Lajeunesse Zingg announced the 35th anniversary season: **Mozart's _The Magic Flute _**(Oct.
 22-Nov.
 1, 2020) and a double-bill of **Purcell's _Dido and Aeneas_ and Edwin Huizinga's _The Angel Speaks _**(February 20-27, 2021) - the latter a commission by Opera Atelier that does indeed gather together the baroque and the contemporary.
 For _Flute_, we'll hear Colin Ainsworth as Tamino, Mireille Asselin as Pamina, Holly Flack as the Queen of the Night, and [Douglas Williams](/talking-with-singers-douglas-williams/) as Papageno.
 For the double-bill, it's Meghan Lindsay as Dido opposite Christopher Enns as Aeneas, plus Allyson McHardy as the Sorceress.

 Not too many casting surprises.
 But if it ain't baroque...
+(And most of it ain't!)

 There's also a bonus item slated for July 2, 2020.
 Through special invitation by Canadian pianist Angela Hewitt, artists of the Opera Atelier Ballet, and OA veteran soprano Mireille Asselin, will join Hewitt in performance at the Trasimeno Festival in Italy.